Questioning how to style thin hair? Not for long…

 To nail this airy, effortless style, you’ll need to ask your stylist to build some long layers into your fringe and hair, so that your hair doesn’t look limp and thwarted by your length.

 Good haircuts for fine hair needn’t be whatever the latest style everyone else is wearing!
-When you’re feeling up to the challenge, opt for a timeless pixie cut (be it smooth or tousled!).
+If you’re feeling up to the challenge, opt for a timeless pixie cut (be it smooth or tousled!).

-Don’t write off the style under the impression it will make fine hair appear thin, as pixie cuts are actually one of the best suggested styles for making hair appear fuller and thicker.
-So, what will you go for?
+Don’t write off the style under the impression it will make fine hair appear thin, as pixie cuts are actually one of the best-suggested styles for making hair appear fuller and thicker.
+Choppy, sweeping or Audrey Hepburn-inspired, what look will you go for?